Humboldt County Office of Education: Early Childhood Educator 2

 • Ability to conduct informal reading and project circles with students.

-Schedule: Classified Hourly, Range 4
+Classified Hourly, Range 5, Approved August 2025

 Administration Office